 Focus on the following elements and principles of art: Emphasis (what is your focal point? what is drawing viewers in?), Pattern (zentangles), Color, Form/Shape (lettering), Balance, Movement (what leads the viewers eye around your piece?)

-As you can see in the above examples, the manikin figure has been zoomed in on.
-It has been positioned in an interesting or meaningful way.
+As you can see in the above examples, the manikin figure has been assigned as the reference image.
+It is zoomed in on and has been positioned in an interesting or meaningful way.
 You must also choose a color scheme (look at your packet for ideas) The image on the left shows a monochromatic blue scheme and the image on the right shows a primary color scheme.

 Craftsmanship (neatness) is VERY important for this project.
 Use scratch paper to cover areas you aren't working on so your hand doesn't smear the oil pastel.
 BLENDING is also VERY important.
 Be sure to layer various shades of a color so that you can build up the surface and transition smoothly from one value/color to the next.
 NO STRIPES!
 Overlap when you change colors - always make sure you can see at least one highlight, one midtone and one shadow (light, medium, dark)